Fast DAQ system with image rejection for axion dark matter searches: Introduction

 \section{Introduction}

 A very natural solution to the strong $CP$ problem in the Standard Model of particle physics (SM)~\cite{strongCP} was proposed by Peccei and Quinn, who introduced a new global symmetry, PQ symmetry~\cite{PQ}.
 The breakdown of the PQ symmetry then results in the axion~\cite{AXION}.
-Provided the axion mass is light enough, below $\mathcal{O}$(meV/$c^2$)~\cite{SN1987}, the axion becomes one of the most promising candidates for cold dark matter (CDM).
+Provided the axion mass is light enough, above $\mathcal{O}(\mu$eV/$c^2$) according to the original works~\cite{CDM_LOW} or above $\mathcal{O}$(peV/$c^2$) by more recent works~\cite{OTHER_AXION_PROD} and below $\mathcal{O}$(meV/$c^2$)~\cite{SN1987}, the axion becomes one of the most promising candidates for cold dark matter (CDM).
 If the axion turns out to be 100\% of CDM, the SM would be promoted as a model that would govern 31.7\% of the total Universe energy budget, according to the precision cosmological measurements and the standard model of Big Bang cosmology~\cite{PLANCK}.

 The axion haloscope search by Sikivie~\cite{sikivie} is the most sensitive axion dark matter search method to date.
 By employing a microwave resonant cavity, the axion signal power will resonate if the axion mass $m_a$ matches the resonant frequency of the cavity mode $\nu$, $m_a=h\nu/c^2$.
 Without knowing the axion mass, it is therefore obligatory for axion haloscope searches to be able to scan the resonant frequencies corresponding to possible axion masses.
 Accordingly, the scanning rate~\cite{scanrate} for a target signal to noise ratio ${\rm SNR_{target}}$